geoffreybennett/alsa-scarlett-gui/USAGE.md

 - There is no facility to give channels custom names (needs kernel support to save this information in the interface).

-- No keyboard accelerators (e.g. Ctrl-Q to quit) have been implemented.